-Connecting mere Christianity with contemporary culture and (most often) with mainstream science in order to discover a flourishing faith
+Connecting mere Christianity with contemporary culture and (often) mainstream science for a flourishing faith

 Sunday, April 22, 2012